 As an essential business, our community is relying on us to serve them during this crisis, which is we remain vigilant in our practices and procedures.
-If any of our employees or volunteers contract COVID-19, our operations would shut down completely (which would devastating).
-Because of this, we are looking for individuals who can commit to multiple volunteer shifts, to help reduce the total number of visitors coming into the Food Bank.
+We are looking for individuals who can commit to multiple volunteer shifts, to help reduce the total number of visitors coming into the Food Bank.

 New Volunteer Safety Guidelines:

 We have implemented the following changes at the Food Bank to continue to safely serve our community.

 - Volunteers should be between 16-65 years of age.
 Anyone 6 years old and over can volunteer.
 Youth under 16 must be accompanied by an adult in order to volunteer.

 *Please note: We are suggesting this age range based on CDC guidelines.